 Is the seller flexible on their asking price?

-Before making an offer, you’ll want to know how much wiggle room you have.
+Before making an offer or writing a letter to the seller, you’ll want to know how much wiggle room you have.
 Asking if the seller is willing to budge can help you get the best deal on your home.

 How often has this property been sold in the past 10 years?